CommerceExperts/searchhub-docs/docs/search-collector.rst

 ================
 Introduction
 ############

-To gather the required tracking data the open-source search-collector search-collector_ tracking library is used.
+To gather the required tracking data, searchHub provides a customized script, that is based on the open-source search-collector_ tracking library.
-The search-collector library scans the HTML DOM to gather search-related data and user events.
+It scans the HTML DOM to gather search-related data and user events.

 To integrate the tracking, only a couple of HTML attributes have to be attached to your page.
 The remaining search-collector implementation is done by searchHub.